Karin Smith

 Karin Kiefer Smith (born August 4, 1955, in Fürstenfeldbruck, Bavaria) is a retired female javelin thrower from the United States.
 She was born in Germany.
 She is a three-time Olympian.
 Smith qualified for a fourth, the 1980 U.S. Olympic team, but was unable to compete due to the 1980 Summer Olympics boycott.
-She did however receive one of 461 Congressional Gold Medals created especially for the spurned athletes.
+She did, however, receive one of 461 Congressional Gold Medals created especially for the spurned athletes.

-College
+Her all-time career-best mark was 212 feet, 6 inches in August 1980.

+Early life and college success

+After graduating from La Jolla High School, Smith initially attended UCLA before leaving to train in Germany in 1977.

-While at Cal Poly, she won the Broderick Award, (now the Honda Sports Award) as the nation's best female collegiate track and field competitor in 1982.
+Smith then returned to college, enrolling at Cal Poly in San Luis Obispo.
+While at Cal Poly, she won the Broderick Award (now the Honda Sports Award) as the nation's best female collegiate track and field competitor in 1982.

+With Smith leading the way, the Mustangs won the 1981 AIAW Division II national championship and then repeated at the first NCAA D-II national finals meet in 1982.
+During an era when Division II winners could then also compete at the Division I meets, Smith won the NCAA Division I javelin individual national championship on June 4, 1982 with a mark of 206 feet, 9 inches, which held the all-time event record with the previous design.